-Tibet, the roof of the world, is a land of dramatic mountain ranges, stark open plains, and a truly unique culture and people group.
-The historical region in the southwest of China, lay largely undiscovered by outsiders until the beginning of the 20th century, but has since captured the worlds' imagination, where fascinated travellers seeking the unspoilt and more remote corners of the globe.
+Tibet, 'the roof of the world', is a land of dramatic mountain ranges, stark open plains and unique culture.
+It lay largely undiscovered by outsiders until the beginning of the 20th century, but now captures the world's imagination with fascinated travellers flocking to these unspoilt mountainscapes.

-Tibet is unbelievably scenic, with towering snow-covered peaks, glaciated high passes, aquamarine lakes, primeval forests, and piercingly blue skies.
-Despite its altitude and the thick snow and ice covering the mountains, Tibet actually has snowfall only a few times each year, with plenty of sunshine the rest of the time.
-Tibet's major cities and towns are congregated mainly in the southern part of the region.
-Here, in the agricultural sector, are the capital Lhasa and the other major city of Shigatse, which offer the region's most well-known tourist attractions, including the Summer Palace of the Dalai Lama and the Rongbuk Monastery, which is the highest in the world and has fantastic views of Mount Everest.
+Tibet is unbelievably scenic, with towering snow-covered peaks, glaciated high passes, aquamarine lakes and primeval forests.
+Despite its altitude and thick snow and ice covering the mountains, Tibet actually has snowfall only a few times each year, with plenty of sunshine the rest of the time.
+Tibet's major cities and towns are congregated mainly in the southern part of the region; the capital Lhasa and the other major city of Shigatse offer the region's most well-known tourist attractions, including the Summer Palace of the Dalai Lama and the Rongbuk Monastery, which is the highest in the world and has fantastic views of Mount Everest.